robins/sqlancer_wiki/GSoC-2024-Ideas.md

 * Most implementations use JDBC, which is well-supported by SQLancer.
 * To get an idea of what database systems you could consider supporting, the [DB-Engines ranking](https://db-engines.com/en/ranking/relational+dbms) or the [Database of Databases](https://dbdb.io/) might be useful.
 * It would be useful to first contact the developers of the database system to check whether they would welcome a testing effort of their system.

+## Finer Control of Features Used in Queries

+Individual SQLancer database system implementations currently provide options to control what features are included in statements and queries generated for these database system.
+For example, the SQLite implementation provides a [``--test-functions`` option](https://github.com/sqlancer/sqlancer/blob/3e960fb16fac42ed8f43eecf25eb4d09a5be9d85/src/sqlancer/sqlite3/SQLite3Options.java#L62) that controls whether expressions can include function calls.
+The goal of this project is to introduce a common set of options that is used by every system, similar to the [`--max-expression-depth` option](https://github.com/sqlancer/sqlancer/blob/3e960fb16fac42ed8f43eecf25eb4d09a5be9d85/src/sqlancer/MainOptions.java#L35) that is currently supported by all (or most) database system implementations.
+Introducing such options will also require improving other parts of the codebase, to enforce that new implementations implicitly make use of these options.

+* **Required skills**: Strong Java skills are essential and experience with using Git as well as basic SQL knowledge is expected
+* **Expected size**: Either 175 or 350 hour
+* **Difficulty**: Easy
+* **Expected outcomes**: A unified set of options supported by all database system implementations